-A New York district court recently dismissed, without prejudice, a 401(k) plan participant’s putative class action complaint alleging breaches of fiduciary duty.
-The plaintiff alleged that the plan fiduciary-defendants breached their duties of prudence and loyalty by failing to properly monitor the plan’s costs.
-Cunningham v.
-USI Ins.
-Servs., LLC, 2022 U.S. Dist.
-LEXIS
+A New York district court recently summarily dismissed, with prejudice, a 401(k) plan participant’s putative class action complaint alleging breaches of fiduciary duty.
+Falberg v.
+Goldman Sachs Grp., Inc., No. 19-cv-9910, 2022 U.S. Dist.
+LEXIS 167064 (S.D.N.Y.
+Sep.
+14, 2022).
+The Plaintiff alleged that the Plan fiduciary-Defendants breached their duties of prudence and loyalty

 Blaine A. Veldhuis is an associate in the Detroit, Michigan, office of Jackson Lewis P.C.
 His practice focuses on the defense of complex ERISA litigation and single plaintiff ERISA cases.
 He also represents employers in a wide range of employment and labor matters.